 Please note that we do not adopt animals sight unseen and we do not ship animals.
 We do consider adoptions out of area but applicants are required to come & visit with the animals of interest before an adoption is completed.

-The adoption fee for puppies and kittens includes: The first distemper vaccine, deworming, defleaing, a basic spay/neuter, a microchip, a free veterinary exam within 7 days of adoption, and a free trial of pet health insurance.
+The adoption fee for puppies and kittens includes: At least the first distemper vaccine (puppies and kittens), canine rabies vaccine (for puppies over 16 weeks of age), deworming, defleaing, a basic spay/neuter at Hillside Veterinary Hospital, a microchip, a free veterinary exam at Royal Oak Pet Clinic within 7 days of adoption, and a free trial of pet health insurance.

-The adoption fee for all other cats/dogs includes: The first distemper vaccine, the canine cough & rabies vaccines (for dogs only), deworming, defleaing, spay or neuter, a microchip, a free veterinary exam within 7 days of adoption, and a free trial of pet health insurance.
+The adoption fee for all other cats/dogs includes: At least the first distemper vaccine (cats and dogs), canine rabies vaccine (for dogs only), deworming, defleaing, spay or neuter (done prior to adoption), a microchip, a free veterinary exam at Royal Oak Pet Clinic within 7 days of adoption, and a free trial of pet health insurance.

-The adoption fee for all other species includes: a free exam within 7 days of adoption, treatment for parasites, spay/neuter when appropriate, the first set of vaccines when appropriate, and a microchip or tattoo for identification when appropriate.
+The adoption fee for all other species includes: a free exam at Royal Oak Pet Clinic within 7 days of adoption, treatment for parasites, spay/neuter prior to adoption when appropriate, the first set of vaccines when appropriate, and a microchip for identification when appropriate.

 Adoption Fees are as Follows: (cash only please)